Eye Drop Schedule Sheet

 1. Like all other medical forms, maintaining the identity of the patient is a mandatory step.
 We need to be sure we are addressing the right patient with the right illness and the right eye.
 Or else we are going to be the disability and problem caused to the patient.
 Always mention the full name, age, gender, and main diagnosis of the patient at the top of the schedule sheet.

-3. Some columns and rows are seen on the sheet then which is for the date, time, and days of the week when medicines are to be administered.
+3. Some columns and rows are seen on the sheet, which are for the date, time, and days of the week when medicines are to be administered.

-4. For example, the one who fills the sheet has to mention the name of the eye drops with included drugs and their concentration.
-Then they write the recommended number of drops and also the number of times the drops are to be administered.
+4. For example, the person who fills out the sheet has to mention the name of the eye drops, the included drugs, and their concentration.
+Then they write the recommended number of drops and the number of times the drops are to be administered.

-5. When we are done with a dose, we ideally mark the box which indicates that eye drops have been given.
+5. When we are done with a dose, we should ideally mark the box that indicates that eye drops have been given.

 You may also like...